aviwidgerson8/aviwidgerson8.github.io/posts/Web Posts/Web - Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2020/August 2020.md

 - [ ] What is the protocol of resolving water disputes - as of with tribunals & SC ?
 - [ ] Mullaperiyar Dam though it exists in Kerala is operated by Tamil Nadu due to an agreement between - Maharaja of Travancore & then Secretary of State for India
   - the dam redirects the flow into BoB instead of Arabian Sea
-  - it is located at the confluence of Mullaya & Periyar #river ? locations ? river plains region ?

   - In 1970s the agreement was renewed giving the rights of land & water - hence TN pays rent to Kerala , the authority also conceived to develop hydropower project but the increase in levels of dam has a potential problem of withstanding/earthquakes,
   - as per CWC a recommendation was made to lower the water level but only further increase if necessary measures are taken.
   - In 2006, SC directed that Kerala to not object the increase in level raise, so in response Kerala ammended -  Irrigation Water Conservation Act, 2003 to counter in last SC struck down the act as unconstitutional and directed GoI + Kerala + TN to prepare a contingency plan in case of disaster
 - [ ] Central Water Commission ?
-- [ ] Interstate #river Waters Disputes Act, 1959 ?
+- [ ] Interstate Rriver Waters Disputes Act, 1959 ?
 - [ ] SKOCH Gold Award ? as highest civilian honour in the country conferred by an independent institution - it was awarded to Min.  of Tribal Affairs for its "Empowerment of Tribals thourgh IT enabled Scholarship Schemes" project
 - [ ] Muslim Women( Protection of Rights on Marriage) Act ?
 - [ ] UN Economic Commission for Europe (UNECE ) ?